pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Stores a value in a variable`:

-1. declare constant called [multi_word_token]
+1. new variable named [multi_word_token]
 2. constant called [multi_word_token]
-3. create variable named [multi_word_token] equals [expressions]
+3. declare variable called [multi_word_token] equals [expressions]
-4. declare variable named text equals [expressions]
+4. declare variable called temp equals [expressions]
-5. new variable value equals [expressions]
+5. new constant value equals [expressions]
-6. constant named [multi_word_token] equals [expressions]
+6. variable named [multi_word_token] equals [expressions]
-7. constant called graph equals [expressions]
+7. constant called a equals [expressions]
-8. constant number equals [expressions]
+8. variable a equals [expressions]
-9. new constant called value
+9. declare variable called graph
-10. declare constant value
+10. create constant a
-11. variable named text
+11. variable called text
 12. variable a

 #### Português